-Among the many highlights at last weekend’s Newport Jazz Festival was Samara Joy, a 22-year-old jazz vocalist who played the Harbor Stage Saturday afternoon.
+Among the many highlights at last weekend’s Newport Jazz Festival was the Festival debut of Samara Joy, a 22-year-old jazz vocalist who played the Harbor Stage Saturday afternoon.

-I sat down with the NYC-based singer for a brief chat just before she took the stage lat Saturday.
+I sat down with the NYC-based singer for a brief chat just before she took the stage.
 It was her first time at the festival, and Joy, a 2019 winner of the prestigious Sarah Vaughan International Jazz Vocal Competition and a recent graduate of SUNY Purchase, was enjoying every moment.

 “We were on the way here and I wasn’t feeling nervous or anything … I was like, OK, we’re going to play Newport, but now being here and seeing the stages and comparing it to behind the scenes and onstage footage that I’ve seen on YouTube… this is actually the place, this is real.
 It’s surreal and I’m grateful to be here,” said Joy.